 Is an ATNA Grouping required?
 If so, how does that impact potential mobile uses of this profile?

 When profiling the FHIR Resource make sure we can make references to existing documents.
+(4/25/16 – what / who is the source of this issue?)

 Should the FHIR CarePlan.subject be restricted to Patient?